Orville Hungerford

-Orville Hungerford (October 29, 1790 – April 6, 1851) was a two-term United States Representative for the 19th District in New York.
+Orville Hungerford (October 29, 1790 – April 6, 1851) was a two-term United States Representative for the 19th District in New York in the mid-19th century.
 He was also a prominent merchant, banker, industrialist, freemason, philanthropist, and railroad president in Watertown, New York.

 Early years

 The youngest of seven children, Orville Hungerford was born in Farmington, Connecticut (now Bristol) on October 29, 1790.
 His family claims descent from Thomas Hungerford of Hartford, Connecticut, who arrived in the New World some time prior to 1640.
 Orville's father, Timothy Hungerford, moved his family to Watertown Center in western New York, now part of Watertown (town), New York, in the spring of 1801.